International marketing

 Want intel straight from your new market?
 Consider working with an international SEO agency, as they’ll help you determine the right keywords to make sure you hit the bullseye with your audience.

-2. Undertake international SEO keyword research
+2. Undertake International SEO Keyword Research

 As mentioned above, optimizing your content for higher search visibility is a common method of improving its distribution.
 However, your SEO efforts should start right at the content creation phase and not only after you’ve created your content.

-In particular, conduct keyword research to identify the search terms (also known as “keywords”) your target customers use in their online searches.
 If it makes sense to, you’d then create content that aims to rank for such keywords so it gets seen by potential customers.
 The higher your content’s rankings for keywords relevant to your business, the more website traffic you are likely to enjoy – which can ultimately lead to more sales.

 If you’re accustomed to researching keywords for a local audience, you’ll be glad to know that international SEO keyword research works similarly.
 For each global market you intend to target, shortlist high-potential keywords by considering factors such as search volume, keyword difficulty, and search intent.
 SEO tools such as Ahrefs, Moz, and Semrush are extremely beneficial here.

 Apart from looking for entirely new keywords, a comprehensive global SEO strategy typically also involves translating and localizing your existing keywords (more on localization later) for your new audiences.
-This is a good method of reusing keywords you’ve already identified for your business and getting them to do double duty.

-3. Define your KPIs
+3. Define Your KPIs

 One more thing to do before you dive into content creation work is to define the key performance indicators (KPIs) for measuring the success of your global content marketing strategy.
 Your KPIs could include metrics such as: